na399/VAST-Challenge-2019-MC1/README.md

 # Earthquake Damage Report Interactive Dashboard

-This project is a submission to Visual Analytics Science and Technology (VAST) Challenge 2019 (Mini Challege 1).
+This project is a submission to [Visual Analytics Science and Technology (VAST) Challenge 2019](https://vast-challenge.github.io/2019/index.html) ([Mini Challege 1](https://vast-challenge.github.io/2019/MC1.html)).

 Live website: [https://vast2019.maxnadul.com](https://vast2019.maxnadul.com)

 Project submission package: [Summary Presentation](https://www.youtube.com/watch?v=s28CX9V8pRI), [Answer](https://vast2019.maxnadul.com/answer/dpst-natthawut-mc1)

 The majority of codebase can be found in [`nuxt`](nuxt) directory.

+> The IEEE Visual Analytics Science and Technology (VAST) Challenge is an annual contest with the goal of advancing the field of visual analytics through competition.
+The VAST Challenge is designed to help researchers understand how their software would be used in a novel analytic task and determine if their data transformations, visualizations, and interactions would be beneficial for particular analytic tasks.
+VAST Challenge problems provide researchers with realistic tasks and data sets for evaluating their software, as well as an opportunity to advance the field by solving more complex problems.
+[Source](http://www.vacommunity.org/About+the+VAST+Challenge)

 ![Dashboard](assets/dashboard.gif)